pbhenson/vSPC.py/README.md

 By default, vSPCServer uses the "Memory" backend, which really just means that no initial mappings are loaded on startup and all state is retained in memory alone.
-The other builtin backend is the "File" backend, which can be configured like so: --backend File --backend-args '-f /tmp/vSPC'.
-As a convenience, this same configuration can be accomplished using the top level parameter -f or --persist-file, i.e.
+The other builtin backend is the "File" backend, which can be configured like so: --backend File -f /tmp/vSPC.
-'-f /tmp/vSPC' is synonymous with the previous set of arguments.

 If '--backend Foo' is given but no builtin backend Foo exists, vSPC.py tries to import module vSPCBackendFoo, looking for class vSPCBackendFoo.
-See --backend-help for programming details.
+Use --help with the desired --backend for help using that backend.

 ## Building the distribution ##